Blobfish – Ugliest Animal in the World?

-blobfish out of water with its body collapse
+blobfish out of water with its body collapsed

 What is a Blobfish?